Nadir Mothojakan

 Education and Qualifications

-I am Accredited Member of the BACP and hold two master’s degree, one in Health Psychology from City University, London, and another from the Open University.
-Alongside these, I had completed a Postgraduate Diploma in Psychology, a Diploma in Counselling Skills and specialist training at King’s College London in interventions for serious mental illness.
-I also hold a Certificate in Coaching and Psychological Coaching from the Centre for Coaching.
+Alongside the two master’s degree, one in Health Psychology and another one in Psychology, I had completed a Postgraduate Diploma in Psychology, a Diploma in Counselling Skills and specialist training at King’s College London in interventions for serious mental illness, I also hold a Certificate in Coaching and Psychological Coaching from the Centre for Coaching.

 Continuing Professional Development